aj3944/riscv-32i-fpga/README.md

 #  RISC V 32I FPGA
-This project contains an implementation of RISC V in a discovery FPGA containing Artix 7.
+This project contains an implementation of RISC V in a baysys FPGA containing Artix 7.

 The following components make up the processor
 ## Components